peterbourgon/peter-bourgon-org/src/blog/2020-09-14-siv-is-unsound.md

 ecosystem within Google, but it's inapproriate for software ecosystems in general.

-Primarily, the costs and benefits of a major version bump aren't the same for all projects.
+Primarily, that's because the costs and benefits of a major version bump aren't the same for all projects.
 For widely-imported modules with large API surface areas, new major versions create a lot of toil for a lot of people, and so might carry a high cost.
 But for modules with tiny APIs and/or few consumers, a major version bump is, objectively, less costly.
 Further, for software that models well-defined domains with stable and productive APIs, breaking changes might represent more churn than innovation, and so might not carry many benefits.
 But for software that's still exploring its domain, or modeling something that has a